-Healthy no-bake vegan fudge brownies that are as creamy as fudge and have a secret ingredient that makes the chocolate flavor go very very deep.
+Healthy no-bake vegan brownies that are as creamy as fudge and have a secret ingredient that makes the chocolate flavor go very very deep.
+Gluten, refined-sugar-free, dairy-free and high in protein and fiber.

 These brownies are no bake, and soo chocolate-y thanks to the addition of a special chocolate-enhancing ingredient – cold coffee!